-- Restoration costs: Cyber-attacks can lead to the loss of electronic data.
-As a result, your business has to incur expenses to restore those data.
+Cyberattacks can lead to a loss of electronic data.
+As a result, your company has to cover expenses for restoring or repairing data.

-Cyber liability insurance provides two types of coverage.
-First-party coverages pay for direct expenses incurred as a result of the breach, and third-party coverages offer legal defense and settlement costs.
+Cyber liability insurance offers two types of coverages.
+Whereas, first-party coverages pay for direct expenses resulting from a breach, and third-party coverages provide legal defense and settlement costs.

 First-party coverages include:

 Cyber liability insurance reimburses for a forensics investigation.
 It includes:

 - The cost of hiring a third-party security firm to discern the cause of the incident

 - The scope and breadth of the damage

 Currently, 47 states require businesses to notify those affected of a data breach.
 Cyber liability insurance provides coverage for notifying clients and employees.
 Moreover, this may include covering the costs of a call center or hiring a consultant to help your attorneys draft a response.
 Additionally, it also covers the costs of identifying cybercrime victims.

 Oftentimes businesses can’t operate at all if their computer systems are damaged from a malware attack.
 Therefore, in such cases, cyber liability insurance will reimburse for your loss of income.

 The 2017 State of SMB Cybersecurity Report, conducted by the Ponemon Institute, showed that the average cost due to business interruption from a cyberattack has increased to $1.2 million.